Liberty Village Of Streator

 Pros

-• pro It is the best full-service place for the cost.
+• pro It is the best full service place for the cost.

-• pro The meals are very good, residents can choose what they want each day, and the facility is clean and nicely decorated with seasonal themes.
+• pro The meals are all very good and residents get to choose what they want each day.

 Cons